 2.6 Integrating data analysis

-To gain a good understanding of the relative risks faced by teleosts species caught by the tuna longline fisheries, the results of the ERA were compared, with two others approaches: (a) IUCN Red List of Threatened Species, which determine the species´ relative risk of extinction and threat category using a detailed set of qualitative and quantitative criteria; and (b) stock assessment conducted by the RFMO´s (ICCAT, IOTC and CCSBT).
+To gain a good understanding of the relative risks faced by teleosts species caught by the tuna longline fisheries, the results of the PSA were compared, with two others approaches: (a) IUCN Red List of Threatened Species, which determine the species´ relative risk of extinction and threat category using a detailed set of qualitative and quantitative criteria; and (b) stock assessment conducted by the RFMO´s (ICCAT, IOTC and CCSBT).

 The IUCN Red List categories considered in this study comprised 6 levels of extinction risk: Critically Endangered (CR), Endangered (EN), Vulnerable (VU), Near Threatened (NT), Least Concern (LC) and Data Deficient (DD).
-The classification criteria, application guidelines, and IUCN Red List methodology on how to apply the Criteria are publically available (IUCN, 2014).
-For the South Atlantic Ocean, the categories were obtained by a regional assessment coordinated by the Brazilian Ministry of Environment (MMA), through the Instituto Chico Mendes de Conservação da Biodiversidade (ICMBIO).
-No regional assessment was available for the Indian Ocean, and so the Global Assessment categories were adopted in that case.33
+The classification criteria, application guidelines, and IUCN Red List methodology on how to apply the Criteria are pdetailed inIUCN (2014).
+For the South Atlantic Ocean, the categories were obtained from a regional assessment, coordinated by the Brazilian Ministry of Environment (MMA), through the Instituto Chico Mendes de Conservação da Biodiversidade (ICMBIO).
+No regional assessment was available for the Indian Ocean, and so the Global Assessment categories were adopted in that case.
+IUCN assessments were carried out from 2009 to 2014 (see SOM 4 for assessment data for each stock).

-The stocks status according to the most recent scientific assessments (CCBST, 2015; ICCAT, 2015a, IOTC, 2015) was used for the third comparative approach for the major commercial tuna species worldwide, which regularly assessed and managed by the RFMOs.
+For the third comparative approach stock status for the major commercial tuna species worldwide, as assessed by the tuna RFMOs (CCBST, 2015; ICCAT, 2015a, IOTC, 2015) was used.
+Stock assessments were carried out from 2009 to 2015 (SOM 4).

 3. Results